Thermodynamics of relativistic quantum fields confined in cavities: Introduction

 Finally, we specialise to a setup of a trapped BEC which is subject to an impinging gravitational wave.
-The spacetime within the BEC trap is affected, or ``stretched and compressed'' \cite{Sabin:Bruschi:2014}.
-This has an effect on the state of the phononic field, which will in general change \cite{Sabin:Bruschi:2014}.
+The spacetime within the BEC trap is affected, or ``stretched and compressed'' \cite{Sabin:Bruschi:2014} changing the state of the phononic field \cite{Sabin:Bruschi:2014}.
 In this context, we compute the efficiency of energy transfer between the wave and the available phononic modes, whose frequencies are in resonance with the drive.
-We find that this efficiency increases with time and reaches a constant value, close to unity within ultra-cold experimental setups.
-This result suggests that energy harvesting from classical relativistic degrees of freedom can in principle be feasible.
+We find that this efficiency increases with time and reaches a constant value, close to unity within ultra-cold experimental setups. {These results give an insight into promising future possibilities of harvesting energy from classical relativistic degrees of freedom using confined quantum fields.}

-We conclude by noting that our results are general and can be applied to any scenario where there are multiple inequivalent Killing vectors or Bogoliubov transformations are present in the dynamics of quantum fields.
-For example, this can also occur in Rindler sapacetime \cite{Birrell:Davies:1984}, when localised excitations are considered in scenarios such as an expanding universe \cite{Ball:Fuentes-Schuller:2006} or the evolution of stars into black holes \cite{Hawking:1974}.
+We conclude by noting that our results are general and can be applied to any scenario where Bogoliubov transformations are present in the dynamics of quantum fields.
+For example, this can also occur when localised excitations are considered in scenarios such as an expanding universe \cite{Ball:Fuentes-Schuller:2006} or the evolution of stars into black holes \cite{Hawking:1974}.
 Our techniques show that localised quantum fields are promising candidates as the core framework for future relativistic quantum technologies.

 The paper is organised as follows.
 In Section \ref{background} we introduce the necessary tools for this work.
 In Section \ref{performance} we compute the performance of the cavities in converting the classical energy into quantum excitations.
+In Section \ref{section:role:initial:state} we discuss the role of the initial state in the harvesting of energy.
 In Section \ref{charging:battery} we provide a simple protocol aimed at extracting the energy from the accessible modes of the cavity and storing it in a battery.
 In section \ref{gravitational:wave:application} we provide an application of our techniques to a scenario where a gravitational wave impinges on a BEC confined within a trap.
 Finally, in Section \ref{conclusions} we provide concluding remarks on the current status of the art and open directions.

-Throughout this work we employ $(-,+,+,+)$ as signature for the metric.
-Bold font stands for matrices and occasionally for vectors in $3$-dimensions.
+Throughout this work we employ $(-,+,+,+)$ as signature for the metric, lowercase bold font stands for matrices and occasionally for vectors in $3$-dimensions.